RICHNESS AND POVERTY OF TOTALITY

 Brij Sachdeva

 An Indian in South Africa is considered as fair complexioned and the same Indian in America, may be considered otherwise.
-A comparatively light-skinned woman in South Africa is considered beautiful.
-Now how would you consider this woman in India?
+A comparatively light-skinned person may be considered beautiful in South Africa.
+Now how would you consider this person in India?
 In America, thinness is considered a popular beauty standard.
-Girls often feel that they don’t measure up to society's beauty ideal.
-Similarly, a five-foot man may be considered tall in one country and short in another country.
+Fat girls often feel that they don’t measure up to society's beauty ideal.
+Similarly, a five-foot-tall man may be considered tall in one country and short in another country.

-It's all relative, but one of the silliest things we do is to advise someone who is dissatisfied with their situation to consider life from the perspective of someone less fortunate, all in the pursuit of finding satisfaction and contentment.
+One of the silliest things we do is to advise someone who is dissatisfied with their situation, to consider life from the perspective of someone less fortunate, in the pursuit of finding satisfaction and contentment.
 For instance, we might tell someone who has no shoes that there are other who have no legs.
 While it's important for a king, for example, to consider the perspective of a beggar in order to work towards their betterment, I sometimes question why one should engage in this exercise solely for the sake of finding satisfaction and contentment.
-While understanding another person's situation is valuable, our own perspective should remain a top priority.
+Understanding others’ situations for positive outcomes is good, but viewing life from the perspective of those less fortunate, in pursuit of contentment, makes no sense.

 Comments